RHPallock/Kuramoto_sivashinsky/README.md

 # Kuramoto_sivashinsky

-The repo will disect the KS equation.
+The repo will cheese the KS equation.